 Pending NGO Legislative / Regulatory Initiatives

-Despite some positive provisions, NGOs continue to advocate for a more enabling legal environment.
-They strongly believe the proposed Act still carries a “controlling mindset” and does not facilitate the type of legislation for which they have been advocating.
+Despite some positive provisions, NGOs believe the proposed Act still carries a “controlling mindset” and does not facilitate the type of enabling environment for which they have been advocating.
 For more information in Nepali, see this link.

-Four independent experts appointed by the UN Human Rights Council, UN Special Rapporteurs David Kaye, Clement Nyaletsossi Voule, Michel Forst and Ahmed Shaheed, have outlined concerns about the draft NIP.
-They have questioned three categories of provisions of the draft NIP: definitions and reporting requirements, restrictions on scope of activities, and access to funding.
-They have pointed out that the reporting and procedural requirements in the NIP would be highly burdensome for NGOs, especially small ones that do not have strong financial capacities and resources.
-The requirement for an NGO to obtain the Finance Ministry’s approval of its annual budget and programme are likewise burdensome.
+Four UN Special Rapporteurs, including David Kaye, Clement Nyaletsossi Voule, Michel Forst and Ahmed Shaheed, have raised concerns about the draft NIP and have questioned three categories of provisions of the draft NIP: definitions and reporting requirements, restrictions on scope of activities, and access to funding.
+They have also pointed out that the reporting and procedural requirements in the NIP would be highly burdensome for NGOs, especially small ones that do not have strong financial capacities and resources.
+The requirement for an NGO to obtain the Ministry of Finance’s approval of its annual budget and program are likewise burdensome.
 In addition, the four experts are concerned that Articles 9.2.3 (2) and 9.2.3 (4) impose heavier reporting requirements for NGOs receiving foreign assistance and have raised concerns that the NIP would limit INGOs’ ability to recruit foreign nationals and would bar foreign nationals employed by INGOs from working for more than three years in the country.

-The Prime Minister’s Office plans to hold a meeting among the government secretaries before the draft NIP is presented to the Cabinet,” with suggestions from the meeting going into the final draft.
+The Prime Minister’s Office had planned to hold a meeting among the government secretaries before the draft NIP is presented to the Cabinet, with suggestions from the meeting going into the final draft.
+However, there have been no revisions of the NIP because the government has been occupied with two main issues since 2020: the COVID-19 pandemic and inter-ruling party conflict.

-3. As of January 2018, the Commission for Investigation of Abuse of Authority is reported to be drafting a new Corruption Prevention Act aiming to bring under its purview even Nepalis working in foreign government offices and international organizations in Nepal.
+3. In January 2018, the Commission for Investigation of Abuse of Authority (CIAA) was reported to be drafting a new Corruption Prevention Act which would bring under its purview even Nepalis working in foreign government offices and international organizations in Nepal.
 The initiative is reportedly intended to make the country’s anti-corruption law compatible with the UN Convention against Corruption, which Nepal signed in 2011.
+However, an August 2021 verdict of the Supreme Court set a new precedent that the CIAA cannot investigate the activities of non-profits registered under the Association Registration Act-1977.

-6. According to the new Constitution, provincial governments are entitled to develop laws that are not contradictory to federal laws on various issues as defined in the Annexes of the Constitution.
-The government of Province 3, which, like most of the country’s seven provinces, is yet to have a formal name, has lagged behind other provinces in drafting a bill to regulate NGOs.
-The CSOs that have reviewed Province 3’s draft law have stated that it has a “controlling mindset” and contains several ambiguities that are subject to multiple interpretations.
-NGOs submitted suggestions to improve the draft bill to Province 3’s government in November 2018.
-It appears that all provinces, including Province 3, are waiting for a new federal umbrella law to be enacted before finalizing provincial-level legislation.
-The federal-level law is in the process of being drafted but will not be passed until a future session of parliament.
+4. According to the new Constitution, provincial governments are entitled to develop laws that are not contradictory to federal laws on various issues as defined in the Annexes of the Constitution.
+The Bagmati Province government has lagged behind other provinces in drafting a bill to regulate NGOs.
+The NGOs that have reviewed Bagmati Province’s draft law have stated that it has a “controlling mindset” and contains several ambiguities that are subject to multiple interpretations.
+NGOs submitted suggestions to improve the draft bill to Bagmati Province’s government in November 2018.
+Similarly, Lumbini Province has also promulgated laws to regulate NGOs in the province.
+However, the Ministry of Home Affairs, in responding to a query from the Rukum District Administration Office, issued a circular that requested all 77 District Administration Offices to continue the regulation of NGOs under the Association Registration Act, which it stated is still under the jurisdiction of the Federal Government.
+The circular denied that the provincial governments have the privilege of preparing and enacting laws.
+A new federal-level law is still in the process of being drafted, and it is unclear when it will be passed.
+(While six provinces have adopted new names, Province One failed to adopt a new name in its first five-year tenure).

-The primary legal form for CSOs in Nepal is the association, Section 2 of the Association Registration Act defines as “an association, institution, club, circle, council, study centre etc. established for the purpose of developing and extending social, religious, literary, cultural, scientific, educational, intellectual, philosophical, physical, economical, vocational and philanthropic activities, and also includes friendship associations.”
+The primary legal form for CSOs in Nepal is the association.
+Section 2 of the Association Registration Act defines an association as “an, institution, club, circle, council, study centre etc. established for the purpose of developing and extending social, religious, literary, cultural, scientific, educational, intellectual, philosophical, physical, economical, vocational and philanthropic activities, and also includes friendship associations.”

 It is also possible to register as a professional organization under the National Directorate Act (1971) or as a not-for-profit company under the Company Act (2006).
 The remainder of this report will, however, focus on associations, since associations are overwhelmingly the most common form of CSO in Nepal.